 Natural disasters ranging from cyclones to floods, droughts and earthquakes frequently occur in the Pacific region.
-Pacific island countries (including Papua New Guinea, Fiji Islands, Solomon Islands, Cook Islands and Vanuatu) rank among the highest in the world in terms of numbers of casualties and people affected by disasters.
+The pacific island countries (including Papua New Guinea, Fiji Islands, Solomon Islands, Cook Islands and Vanuatu) rank among the highest in the world in terms of numbers of casualties and people affected by disasters.
 Because of climate change, the region is witnessing intense fluctuations in weather patterns, such as changing temperatures and precipitation patterns, intense storms, and rising sea levels.

-Lack of economic diversification, remoteness from major trade and commercial centres, and strong gender inequalities characterise many of the Pacific island nations and exacerbate their vulnerability to disasters.
-With a total population of some 10 million people spread across a vast area, the death toll and number of victims of natural disasters may appear low in standard disaster statistics; however, the Pacific countries rank among the highest in casualties and people affected per number of inhabitants.
+Lack of economic diversification, remoteness from major trade centres, and strong gender inequalities characterise many of the Pacific island nations and exacerbate their vulnerability to disasters.
+With a total population of 10 million people spread across a vast area, the death toll and number of victims of natural disasters may appear low in standard disaster statistics; however, the Pacific countries rank among the highest in casualties and people affected per number of inhabitants.

-In response to the volcanic eruption in Vanuatu’s Ambae island in May, the European Union provided €120 000 to support the delivery of essential relief items such as shelter tool kits, kitchen sets, solar lights, mosquito nets, and hygiene kits.
+In response to the volcanic eruption in Vanuatu’s Ambae island in May 2018, the European Union provided €120 000 to support the delivery of essential relief items such as shelter tool kits, kitchen sets, solar lights, mosquito nets, and hygiene kits.
+In February, the EU also provided €400 000 to address the most pressing needs of the families affected by tropical cyclone Gita, considered the worst storm to ever hit the island nation of Tonga.
+The funding supported the provision of emergency shelter, access to safe drinking water, health assistance, food, and livelihood support.
+A humanitarian expert was also deployed to take part in a rapid assessment of the situation on the ground.In response to the volcanic eruption in Vanuatu’s Ambae island in May, the European Union provided €120 000 to support the delivery of essential relief items such as shelter tool kits, kitchen sets, solar lights, mosquito nets, and hygiene kits.
 In February, the European Union provided €400 000 to address the most pressing needs of the families affected by tropical cyclone Gita, considered the worst storm to ever hit the island nation of Tonga.
 The funding supported the provision of emergency shelter, access to safe drinking water, health assistance, food, and livelihood support.
 A humanitarian expert was also deployed to take part in a rapid assessment of the situation on the ground.

 In the same month, the EU allocated €110 000 to help communities affected by the strong earthquake and aftershocks in Papua New Guinea through the delivery of life-saving aid to those most in need.
-This included the distribution of emergency shelter and essential relief items, such as tarpaulins, blankets, sleeping mats, mosquito nets, kitchen sets, and hygiene kits, whilst also ensuring first-aid kits and health assistance
+This included the distribution of emergency shelter and essential relief items, such as tarpaulins, blankets, sleeping mats, mosquito nets, kitchen sets, and hygiene kits, while also ensuring first-aid kits and health assistance

 In February 2016, when tropical cyclone Winston made landfall northeast of the Fijian capital of Suva as a category 5 cyclone, the EU mobilised €1 million to support the provision of shelter, food assistance and access to clean water, sanitation and hygiene for the most vulnerable communities.
-Through the EU Civil Protection Mechanism, essential relief items were also delivered to impacted communities.
+Through the EU Civil Protection Mechanism, essential relief items were also delivered to the impacted communities.